Our major efforts right now, in winter 2014-15, are focused on several related projects.

 Weekly photos & updates on the Streambank Resoration Project along Quittie Creek in Annville can be found under "Photos & Images" under the tab "Restoration 2014-15".
 The project is being funded mainly by a Growing Greener grant from the Pennsylvania Department of Environmental Protection (see the PA-DEP's press release of 22 January 2014).
-The grant totals $444,126 — just a wee bit shy of the $459.999 we had requested.
+The DEP grant totals $444,126 — just a wee bit shy of the $459.999 we had requested.
 In addition, the Watershed Association received an $80,000 grant from the PA Fish & Boat Commission -- bringing the total for Phase 1 to more than $540,000.
-Work on this major & important project is expected to begin on Monday, November 17, 2014, when there will be a ribbon-cutting ceremony at 12:30 p.m. at the Raymond Swingholm Pedestrian Bridge off Bachman Road in Annville.
+Work on this major & important project began on Monday, November 10, 2014, and was formally inaugurated on Nov.
+17 with a ribbon-cutting ceremony at the Raymond Swingholm Pedestrian Bridge off Bachman Road in Annville.
 The goal of the project is to restore 3,450 linear feet of Quittie Creek — close to two-thirds of a mile (0.65 of a mile), from 150 yards upstream of the Old Mill Dam in Quittie Creek Nature Park to just upstream of the Route 934 Bridge, as shown on the Site Location Map below.
 Phase I, covered by the Growing Greener and Fish & Boat Commission grants, will remove the concrete remnants of the Old Mill Dam and restore approximately 1,750 linear feet, starting at the most upstream point and working downstream.
 The area encompassed by both Phase I & Phase II is shown in the map below:

 Site Location Map detail adapted from USGS (7.5 min. quad.)
 Palmyra & Lebanon PA as modified by Skelly & Loy, Inc. June 2012, Fig. 1, Attach.
 G.